Introduction

 March 2023

 Starting on March 27, 2023, Superadmins can preview and test the new course player and the revamped course and learning plan page.
-This revamp aims at increasing the level of compliance of Docebo Learn with the Web Content Accessibility Guidelines (WCAG 2.1) (opens in a new tab), in particular for the course player and the courses and learning plans page in catalogs (for not enrolled users) and in the My Courses and Learning Plans area (for enrolled users).
+This revamp aims at increasing the level of compliance of Docebo with the Web Content Accessibility Guidelines (WCAG 2.1) (opens in a new tab), in particular for the course player and the courses and learning plans page in catalogs (for not enrolled users) and in the My Courses and Learning Plans area (for enrolled users).
 The Docebo Accessibility Statement (opens in a new tab) is made publicly available.

 August 2022